 The biggest driver of startup success is timing.
 We may all know that intuitively but here is the data from a research study.

 In the dark days of early 2009, Satoshi Nakamoto provided the seed technology, but his/her invention hit fertile ground for 3 reasons:

 1. The financial crisis made incumbents more cautious.
 Even if a CEO musters the courage to fight the organizational antibodies attacking innovation, the CEO will be constrained by the balance sheet, aggressive regulators and nervous investors.
 The absence of the big financial institutions opened a window of opportunity for other entrants.

 2. The 10x collapse in cost of technology.
 The combination of the cloud stack, open APIs and open source software has taken a great big ax to the cost, timescale and risk of building financial technology.
 This is classic 10x disruption.
 What used to cost $10m and take 3 years now costs $1m and takes 3 months.
 Meanwhile the cost of maintaining legacy systems continues to rise.
 This gives a huge advantage to startups.

 3. Ability to reach customers online.
 The low cost of building technology is meaningless if the incumbents are still the only gateway to customers.
 Now that nearly 50% of the world’s 7 billion people have mobile phones, it is possible to reach consumers of financial services directly and quite cheaply.
 This gives another huge advantage to startups.

 What was missing from this fertile ground was a way to securely exchange assets online.
-This was the seed that Satoshi Nakamoto planted.
+This was the seed that Satoshi Nakamoto planted in January 2009.

 Why real time settlement disrupts Wall Street.

 Real time settlement, enabled by Blockchain, fundamentally changes how trading is done.
 This matters because all the big cash cows of Wall Street require trading

 Note: the better technical term is concurrent delivery versus payment, as explained in this post from about 2 years ago.